Orders, decorations, and medals of Sri Lanka

-Awards are made by the President of Sri Lanka on behalf the Government of Sri Lanka, with the Presidential Secretariat being responsible for the administration of the honours.
+Awards are conferred by the President of Sri Lanka on behalf of the Government of Sri Lanka, with the Presidential Secretariat being responsible for the administration of the honours.

 History

-Sinhalese monarchs rewarded their loyal subjects with titles and tokens of honor, with the last native kingdom, the Kingdom of Kandy having an established system of honors that had been in practice since time immemorial.
-The British established their own system of honors for the island, incorporating indigenous titles and Imperial honors by the late ninteeth century.
+The Sinhalese monarchs rewarded their loyal subjects with titles and tokens of honor, with the last native kingdom, the Kingdom of Kandy, having an established system of honors that had been in practice since time immemorial.
+The British established their own system of honors for the island, incorporating indigenous titles and Imperial honors by the late nineteenth century.
 Until 1972, the British honours system was in place in Ceylon along with several indigenous titles, however, since 1956 no nominations were made for these honours and were automatically discontinued after Sri Lanka became a republic.

-The modern national honours of Sri Lanka was constituted in 1986 when the National Honours Act of 1986 established a uniquely indigenous honours system of titles, decorations and medals which are awarded to recognise achievements of, or service by, Sri Lankans or others in connection with Sri Lanka.
-Several awards are titular.
+The modern national honours of Sri Lanka was constituted in 1986 by the Extraordinary Gazette No. 387/3 issued on 2 March 1986, which established a uniquely indigenous honours system of titles, decorations and medals which are awarded to recognise achievements of, or service by, Sri Lankans or others in connection with Sri Lanka.
+This was followed by amendments mentioned in the Government Gazette No. 627/8 issued on 12 September 1990, Government Gazette No. 863/4 issued on 20 March 1995 and Government Gazette No. 1535/12 8 February 2008.
+Many of the awards are titular.

+Selection and awards

+Nominations for national honors are made by cabinet ministers and provincial governors.
+A select committee nominated by the President and chaired by the Prime Minister’s Secretary review the nominations.
+This list is then reviewed by a group of scholars chosen by the President's Secretary and selects recipients for appointment by the President.

+The recipient's names are formally published in a gazette, after which the awards are presented by the President on a special ceremony that may fall on the National Independence Day, National Heroes Day, and events honoring non-Sri Lankan honorees.